crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 Rotating the secret keys used in the hashing algorithms is a way to prevent replayed packets.
 When the secret keys are rotated, the hash values of the packets will also change.
 This is because the secret keys are used to encrypt the data before it is hashed.
 If an attacker tries to replay a packet that was encrypted with the expired secret keys, the hash value of the packet will not match the hash value that is expected by the receiver.

 This will allow the receiver to detect the replay attack and drop the packet.
 If the secret keys are rotated when the sequence number resets to zero, replayed packets injected after the reset are identified by their sequence numbers (these replayed packets, with their specific sequence numbers, have an old/wrong hash value than legitimate packets).

-**Common anti-replay applications**

-Examples of how anti-replay measures can be used to protect against replay attacks include:

-* Protecting a financial transaction from an attacker who is trying to replay a previous transaction.
-* Protecting a VPN connection from an attacker who is trying to impersonate a valid user.
-* Protecting a file transfer from an attacker who is trying to steal a file.

 ### Anti-replay methods and SSL/TLS security